apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 If your are using image from remote, we recommend that you prefetch the image via an http request to get `base64` before passing it in as the URL of the image, to ensure that the image is loaded when render.

-## Server-Side Rendering + Client-Side Secondary Rendering
+## Server-Side Rendering with Hydration

 Features that cannot be supported by server-side rendering include